 The interior is conservative, and maybe a little low-rent when it comes to materials used, but it’s comfortable and sensibly laid-out, and a nicer environment than the Hyundai Ioniq Electric.

 There’s plenty of space for four adults inside, although as with most other cars of this size – electric or otherwise – fitting a fifth passenger is a bit of a squeeze.
 And at 435 litres, the boot is larger than you’ll find in the electric Volkswagen e-Golf.

-The are more keenly-priced electric cars on the road, such as Hyundai Ioniq Electric and the slightly smaller Renault ZOE, but none that offer such a blend of running costs, space, range and all-round usability.
+The are more keenly-priced electric cars on the road, such as Ioniq Electric and the slightly smaller Renault ZOE, but none offers such a blend of running costs, space, range and all-round usability.
 If you’re looking for a family-friendly electric car, it’s hard to do better than the Nissan Leaf.